Last Updated: July 19, 2010

 Advice is a good first step.
 A meeting with a financial planner can help you investigate all sources of income and total up all your obligations — most will make you bring all your bills with you — and tailor a plan that matches your needs and circumstances.
 But in general terms, here are 10 steps you should follow:

 - Get a grip on the amount of debt you have: You can’t overcome a debt problem without knowing how much you owe.
 Start pulling together every bill with a balance where you’re charged non-tax-deductible interest — credit cards and auto loans for a start — and get a total.
 If you’ve missed any payments on any of these balances, bring those current first.
-Then organize the rest of the debt with interest rates and set a payment order that attacks your highest rate balances first.
+Then organize the rest of the debt along interest rates and set a payment order that attacks your highest rate balances first.
 Also, this is a good time to check your credit reports to make sure there are no other surprises in your credit picture.
-You are entitled to three free credit reports each year on AnnualCreditReport.com.
+For the three credit reports you are entitled to for free each year on AnnualCreditReport.com.
 Any other credit report with the word “free” in its name that asks for a credit card number will likely charge you — avoid those.

 - Put the credit cards away: Cut up your cards if you have to, but at the very least, put them in a safe place where they’re far away from your wallet and your phone or computer (so you don’t use them for catalog or web orders).
 Once your debt is paid off, then you can consider which accounts you will use — sparingly — in the future.

 - Now get a grip on spending: It’s time to make a budget.
 For a month, start tracking your spending — every dime.
 You can do this on paper or on a computer-based solution like Quicken or Mint.com.
 As you go through the numbers weekly, start identifying things you can live without — coffee and doughnuts, expensive lunches (carryout is a huge budget-buster) and any other frills that can be cut or eliminated.
 Once you start to suspect that a particular spending item isn’t absolutely essential, cut them immediately — don’t wait for the end of the month.
-When you get to the end of the month, build a spending plan that covers the essentials and then direct any additional savings you’ve identified toward paying off the debt.
+When you get to the end of the month, build a spending plan that covers the essentials, a few small treats and then directs any additional savings you’ve identified toward paying off the debt.

 - Try to refinance your home debt: If you have not recently refinanced your mortgage or home equity debt, see if there’s an opportunity to do so while rates are still low.
 You’ll need at least 10 percent equity in your home and a credit score exceeding 740 to qualify for the best rates, but start negotiating with your current lender first and see how well you do.